 When it comes to death and grief, everyone responds differently.

-That’s the number one lesson Judy Ashley learned in the UVM End-of-Life Doula Professional Certificate Program.
+That’s the number one lesson Judy Ashley, alumni and instructor, learned in the UVM End-of-Life Doula Professional Certificate Program.

 Ashley, who retired in August as director of the Vermont Department of Health’s St. Albans District Office, has long been interested in death, dying, and grief.
 Her father died when she was nine years old, and her mom passed away in 1985.
 Over the years, she’s lost friends, acquaintances, and family members.
 Just last month, her father-in-law died from congestive heart failure.

 “For me, it’s about serving others,” she says of her passion for providing end-of-life support.
 “What this program has given me is the perspective that everyone is different, and we need to honor and respect that.”